Georgenstraße

-The Georgenstraße is a street in Munich, Germany and runs in an east-west direction north of the city center.
+The Georgenstraße (/de/) is a street in Munich, Germany and runs in an east-west direction north of the city center.
 It separates the Maxvorstadt in the south from Schwabing in the north.
 It leads from Leopoldstraße in the east to Lothstraße in the west.
 In the street, especially at the beginning are several magnificent buildings, in the western direction are simple rental units.
 The Georgenstraße has little traffic significance and it is quiet despite its relative proximity to the city center; apartments, small shops, cafes and other small businesses are found there.

 History

 The closed development of Maxvorstadt in the middle of the 19th century, extended from the city center only to the Adalbertstraße, a southern parallel street of Georgenstraße.
 The Georgenstraße was created between agricultural land areas and was initially referred to as "Tambosi-Anger".
 Since 1851, the plots were parceled along this dirt road, the way served since then as a shortcut or "Schleichweg" between the Leopoldstraße and the Nordendstraße.

 On 13 November 1856, the mayor Kaspar von Steinsdorf in the police report announced that from 21 November 1856 the connection route should be known as Georgenstraße.
 The question of name sake and meaning remains unclear.
 Karl Rambaldi explains that the road in the direction of the former swimming school, in the Georgenschwaige in Riesenfeld 2 would have led to the name.
 Zauner also speak for this naming.
 Dollinger left the name to this day unchanged.

 The Georgenstraße formed, for a long time, the northernmost east-west road on Munich city, in front of the Burgfriedensgrenze to the, then independent, village of Schwabing.
 From the address book for Munich of 1859, houses numbered 1 to 17 were listed.

 Also, a subsequent address book from 1861 lists the then local residents and the buildings and assigns them to the municipality Maxvorstadt.

 In the years from 1866 to 1891, the Georgenstraße was extended to just before the Winzererstraße around the newly created building groups, starting from the Türkengraben in the western direction to allow a connection point.
 From then on, it also crosses the district of Schwabing.

 Starting in 1873, the area between Adalbertstraße, Georgenstraße, the then Schwabinger Landstraße (now Leopoldstraße) and the Türkengraben (today Nordendstraße) was developed by a construction company.

 With the incorporation of Schwabing in 1890, the Georgenstraße formed the northern boundary of Maxvorstadt to the new district of Schwabing, before the border line to Schwabing was further north along the present Hohenzollernstraße, Ainmillerstraße and Elisabethstraße.
 Due to the border function of the road between Maxvorstadt and Schwabing, currently the odd numbered houses are in Maxvorstadt and the houses with even numbers are in Schwabing.

 Even in 1905, the Georgenstraße formed the northern boundary of the settlement of Maxvorstadt, since between the Georgenstraße and the Hohenzollernstraße were only sporadic buildings.